BLOG

 Written by Kyle Williams on 21 October 2024

 Get ready for a substantial boost to the National Minimum Wage (NMW), which is set to increase from 1 April 2025.
-With rates expected to fall between £11.82 and £12.39 an hour, this initiative is a key component of Labour’s “Plan to Make Work Pay”, aiming to align wages more closely with the cost of living.
+With rates increasing 6.7% for workers aged 21 and over and a whopping 16.3% for those aged 18 to 20, this initiative is a key component of Labour’s “Plan to Make Work Pay”, which aims to align wages more closely with the cost of living.

 Current wage guidelines